 “My team or I can collect the data by doing some research or simply by asking the lead or by adding form fields to get this data?
 So, why do I need data enrichment?”

 This is a legitimate question.
 The answer – Relying solely on form fields is a slow process for collecting additional information and often leads to bad CRM data.
 Only 33% of marketers believe that they can rely on their CRM data when it comes to data accuracy.

 For example, it is a well-known fact that the number of fields on the online form has an inverse relationship to the conversion rate.
 You simply won’t be able to collect all the required information in one form.
-Some website visitors may fill the complete form, but not all of them will bother to fill the complete information.
+Some website visitors may fill out the complete form, but not all of them will bother to fill in the complete information.

-That means you will have to push them regularly to collect more information either on email, call or offering more downloads before you are sure that you are targeting the right people.
+That means you will have to push them regularly to collect more information either on email, call, or offering more downloads before you are sure that you are targeting the right people.
 Not an optimal strategy.